rezalahmi/Competitive_Information_Diffusion/README.md

 this function run Fermi function and based on create new friendship in social network.<br>

 <b>setDiffuser</b><br>
-this function sets seed nodes in the social network.
+this function sets seed nodes in the social network.<br>

+<b>set action probability vector</b><br>
+this function set and initialize the action probability vector of nodes in social network.<br>